-There’s a lot of moving parts involved with inventory management, and while formalising your approach to each component will go a long way toward minimising miscommunication, risk, and errors, it’s a serious gamble to dismiss the need for your whole organisation to commit to not just understanding, but using, your new IMP.
+There’s a lot of moving parts involved with inventory management, and while formalizing your approach to each component will go a long way toward minimizing miscommunication, risk, and errors, it’s a serious gamble to dismiss the need for your whole organization to commit to not just understanding, but using, your new IMP.
 You’ll likely need a generous lead-up period to help everyone get accustomed to both the new policies and whatever tools you’re adding to their workflows.

 Doing so is much simpler if you combine inventory management techniques with modern inventory management software, but even so, it’s a good idea not to underestimate the time and training your team, vendors, and customers may need to get on board with your new and improved inventory process.